Alchemilla faeroensis

-Alchemilla faeroensis, also known as Faeroeic lady's-mantle, is a species of arctic-montane herbaceous perennial plant native to the Faroe Islands and eastern Iceland.
+Alchemilla faeroensis, also known as Faroese lady's-mantle, is a species of arctic-montane herbaceous perennial plant native to the Faroe Islands and eastern Iceland.
 It is part of the lady's-mantle genus in the rose family.
 It has been described as "one of the outstanding endemics in northwestern Europe".

 Description

-Faeroes lady's-mantle is a small herbaceous plant growing to 15 cm at most.
+Faroese lady's-mantle is a small herbaceous plant growing to 15 cm at most.
 In more exposed areas they are stunted, only growing to small sizes.

 Its leaves each have seven lobes that are half to two-thirds to the base of the leaf.
 The edges of the lobes have coarse teeth.
 The top of its leaves are green and the undersides are silvery with hairs on the undersides.
 Its flowers are pale green and measure about 3 millimeters.
 It flowers in June and July.

 Taxonomy

 Alchemilla faeroensis was scientifically described as a variety of Alchemilla fissa by Johan Martin Christian Lange in 1887.
 In 1894 Robert Buser raised it to species rank with its accepted name.
 It is classified in the Alchemilla genus within the family Rosaceae.
-The species is likely the result of a hybridization event between Alchemilla alpina and a subspecies of Alchemilla vulgaris, an idea that is supported by chromosone number counts and analysis of their phytochemicals.
+The species is likely the result of a hybridization event between Alchemilla alpina and a subspecies of Alchemilla vulgaris, an idea that is supported by chromosome number counts and analysis of their phytochemicals.
 It has no accepted subspecies or varieties, but has seven synonyms.